Isotrivial Lagrangian fibrations of compact hyper-K\"ahler manifolds: Additional remarks

 \begin{theorem}[= \Cref{thm:isos-are-rare}] Let $\pi : X \longrightarrow B$ be a Lagrangian fibration of a hyper-K\"ahler manifold with $b_2(X) \ge 7$.
 There exists a deformation of the Lagrangian fibration $\pi$ which is not isotrivial. \end{theorem}

-\begin{proof} There exists a local universal deformation family $\Def(\pi)$ of the Lagrangian fibration $\pi$, an analytic open ball of dimension $b_2(X) - 3$ \cite{mat16}.
+\begin{proof} There exists a local universal deformation family $\Def(\pi)$ of the Lagrangian fibration $\pi$ which is an analytic open ball of dimension $b_2(X) - 3$ \cite{mat16}.
 Assume that every Lagrangian fibration over $\Def(\pi)$ is isotrivial.
-Taking an appropriate Noether--Lefschetz locus of $\Def(\pi)$ parametrizing Lagrangian fibrations $\pi' : X' \longrightarrow B'$ with $X'$ projective, we can obtain a $3$-dimensional family of $\pi'$ whose generic Mumford--Tate group is isomorphic to $\SO(T, q)$, where $T$ is the generic transcendental lattice and $\dim_{\QQ} T = 5$.
-Note that by \cite{Zarhin}, this means the endomorphism field $\End_{\HS}(T)$ is $\QQ$.
-This violates the following lemma. \end{proof}
+Taking an appropriate Noether--Lefschetz locus of $\Def(\pi)$ parametrizing Lagrangian fibrations $\pi' : X' \longrightarrow B'$ with $X'$ projective, we can obtain a $3$-parameter family of isotrivial Lagrangian fibrations whose generic Mumford--Tate group is isomorphic to $\SO(T, q)$, where $T$ is the generic transcendental lattice and $\dim_{\QQ} T = 5$.
+By \cite{Zarhin}, this implies that the endomorphism field $\End_{\HS}(T)$ is $\QQ$, which violates the following lemma. \end{proof}

 \begin{lemma} Let $\pi: X\longrightarrow B$ be an isotrivial Lagrangian fibration of a hyper-K\"ahler manifold and let $T \subset H^2 (X, \QQ)$ be the transcendental Hodge structure.
 If the endomorphism field of $T$ is $\QQ$, then $\dim_{\QQ} T = 3$ or $4$. \end{lemma} \begin{proof} Recall from the proof of \Cref{prop:simple Albanese morphism} that there is a generically finite $G$-equivariant morphism $U\longrightarrow A$ to a $G$-abelian torsor $A$ such that the holomorphic symplectic form $\sigma\in H^{2,0}(Z)$ is contained in the image of $H^1 (F, \QQ) \otimes H^1 (A, \QQ) \longrightarrow H^2(Z,\QQ)$.
 This yields an inclusion $T \subset \big( H^1 (F, \QQ) \otimes H^1 (A, \QQ) \big)^G$.
 Since the smooth fiber $F$ of $\pi$ is isogenous to $E^n$ and $A$ is isogenous to the power of a simple abelian torsor, there is an inclusion